ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: -frelaxed
 .. option:: -frelaxed-rules

   ..
-IMPORTANT:: The effects this option are reset by :option:`--std`, so it should be the placed *after* that option.
+IMPORTANT:: The effects of this option are reset by :option:`--std`, so it should be placed *after* that option.

   Slightly relax some rules to be compatible with various other simulators or synthesizers: